Posted on March 5, 2014 in Teen Drug Addiction

 What this means is that one time a small amount may be sufficient to create the desired effects, but the next time kids might get a batch with significantly more chemicals that could cause a more severe reaction.

 Synthetic marijuana reactions can include increased blood pressure and heartbeat, feelings of agitation, heightened anxiety, even kidney damage.
 Kids who think that synthetic marijuana is safer than natural marijuana really have no idea what they are taking or the potential side effects.
+Due to these serious risks, it’s important for teens abusing synthetic marijuana to seek treatment right away.

 Struggling with drug or alcohol addiction?